Questions & Answers

 Please contact us if you cannot get an appointment when you need one.
 You may call Member Services for help.

 Q. How do I join Molina Healthcare?

 A. If you qualify for Medicaid and want to become a member call Choice Counseling at 1-877-711-3662, TDD 1-866-467-4970, Monday through Thursday from 8 a.m. to 8 p.m.; Friday from 8 a.m. to 7 p.m.

 Q. What drugs are covered?
 Are my drugs covered?

-A. To find out what drugs are covered under your plan, view the Preferred Drug List (Formulary) for your plan in “What’s Covered”.
+A. To find out what drugs are covered under your plan, view the Preferred Drug List (PDL) for your plan in “What’s Covered”.

 Q. What kind of transportation do I get?
 I need help with transportation.